orbitalquark/textadept/docs/manual.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 ![Rectangular Edit](images/rectangularselection2.png)

+You can also copy rectangular blocks of text and paste them into rectangular blocks of the same size.

+**Note:** macOS does not support the direct pasting rectangular selections.
+Instead, use the [Lua Command Entry](#lua-command-entry) and enter `replace_rectangular(ui.clipboard_text)` after copying a block of text.

 #### Text Transformations

 Textadept can apply many different transformations to the current word, line, and selected text.